pubnub/pubnub-mcp-server/resources/sdk_docs/python_presence.md

 ## User state

-Clients can set dynamic custom state (for example, score, location) per channel while subscribed.
-State is not persisted and is lost on disconnect.
+Requires Presence.
+Clients can set dynamic custom state for users on channels; state is not persisted and is lost on disconnect.
 Presence state must be a serializable `dict`.

 ### Method(s)